Rohitangshu2026/NoSQL/README.md

 - baseline- Single PostgreSQL database used to generate `expected_output.txt`
 - fragment0, fragment1, fragment2 – Horizontally partitioned shards

-Each fragment is a separate PostgreSQL database:
+Each fragment is a separate PostgreSQL database
 #### Partitioning Strategy
 - Data is horizontally partitioned using a deterministic hash function:
   - fragmentId = abs(key.hashCode()) % numFragments